Is vaping safe?

 - Shortness of breath

-And in some cases, mild to moderate cases of gastrointestinal illness included:
+And in some cases, mild to moderate cases of gastrointestinal illness include:

 How dangerous is Vaping – UK Cases.